Prepare for the sustainable reporting directive (CSRD)

 The CSRD: when and for whom?

-From 2025, the sustainability report will also be required for large companies that do not have to report under the NFRD.
-A large company meets at least two of the following criteria:
+In 2024, the CSRD applies to companies that were previously required to file a report under the Non-Financial Reporting Directive (NFRD).
+The CSRD replaces the NFRD.
+From 2025, the sustainability report will also be required for large companies that did not have to report under the NFRD.
+A large company meets at least 2 of the following criteria:

 - Over 250 employees